Charles Gough (artist): Impact

 The nature of Gough's death, in search of the romantic ideal and subsequently guarded by his dog inspired both poets and artists to interpret the scene and so elevate Gough to the level of a martyr to the romantic vision.
 Such interpretations stressed man's bond with nature, as represented by the faithful dog contrasted with the wildness and savagery of the landscape that caused his death.
 Francis Danby and Edwin Landseer painted the scene, Landseer titling his Attachment.
-The painting was exhibited at the Royal Academy in 1830, accompanied by the poem Helvellyn, written about the death by Sir Walter Scott.
+The painting was exhibited at the Royal Academy in 1830, accompanied by the poem Hellvellyn, written about the death by Sir Walter Scott.
 William Wordsworth also produced a poem describing the scene, entitled Fidelity.
 Wordsworth lived in the lakes, and had brought both Scott and the chemist Humphry Davy to see the spot where Gough's body was found.

 Gough's demise was investigated by Simon Morley in The Unfortunate Tourist of Helvellyn, and is commemorated today in an ale brewed by the Tirril Brewery entitled 'Charles Gough's Old Faithful'.